Competitor backlink analysis is my favourite link building strategy of all time.

 - SEO Spyglass (read my full SEO Powersuite review)

 They will return high numbers of links for every competitor website that you run through them.
-This is important because the more links you find, the more you can replicate!
+This is important because the more quality links you find, the more you can replicate!

 Let’s take a closer look…